iloveicedgreentea/GoWatchIt/readme.md

 ### Masking System Support

+There are two ways to do masking.
+One is using this tool.
+The other is using my MadVR Envy Home Assistant integration and using the Envy's aspect ratio (Aspect dec or Aspect int) attribute in an automation.
+The second way is most useful if you have a curtain like masking system, not a drop down one.

-You can use the default (IMDB) or a MadVR Envy.
+If using this tool, you can use the default source (IMDB) or MadVR Envy.
 IMDB works fine but they are very hostile to scraping so there is a chance it may fail, but I tried to add retries for that.
+The Envy method requires my HA plugin.

-*Note: if you enable madvr support, you must set up an Automation triggered by MQTT, topic is topicAspectratioMadVrOnly.
-Run you actions for masking system in that automation.
+*Note: if you enable madvr support, you must set up an Automation triggered by MQTT, topic needs to be named topicAspectratioMadVrOnly.
+Run your actions for masking system in that automation.
 The payload does not matter as its read from the envy.
 I recommend delaying reading the attribute by 12 seconds or so until the envy scales the display correctly and the attribute changes*

 Here is an automation which uses MQTT and Envy attributes ([via my Envy integration](https://github.com/iloveicedgreentea/madvr-envy-homeassistant)).
 Modify to your needs.
 My masking system is set up for CIH so I mask off beyond 17:9.